Admission Process & Deadlines

 After the MBA Office has received the non-refundable enrollment fee and acceptance packet, the office will contact the student regarding a mandatory orientation session and information on course registration.
 Admitted students are required to attend the academic advising and new student orientation before registering and beginning their first term.
 Failure to attend orientation may lead to MBA admission revocation and/or the placement of an academic hold on the student’s account.

 An applicant may receive a letter via email confirming that he or she has not been accepted into the MBA Program.
-An applicant may also receive a letter indicating a denial with an option to reapply.
+An applicant may also receive a letter offering the option to work with an MBA Program Advisor for application coaching and recommendations.
 This letter is sent to students whose applications are competitive, with the exception of GPA, GMAT, or TOEFL.
-In this case, the Program will deny the student’s application, but will allow the student one calendar year to reapply once the student has increased his/her GPA, GMAT or TOEFL without paying an additional application fee or submitting the application materials again.
+In this case, the Program will deny the student’s application, but the students will contact the MBA Program Office for guidance.
 The request is typically made to students with a lower GMAT score.

 Applicants who are waitlisted will receive a letter via email confirming waitlist status.
 This means that the student’s application is competitive for admission for that term, but that the Program may not have capacity to accept that student.
 The letter will ask the applicant to contact the MBA Office to confirm whether he or she would like to remain on the waitlist until an opening is available to begin the Program for that semester.
 A student can request to be evaluated for admission for the next term.